-Each of the more than 40 guns in Onward require their clips to be emptied and rounds to be chambered for reloading.
+Each of the more than 40 guns in Onward requires their clips to be emptied and rounds to be chambered for reloading.
 This means it’ll take you time to load and chamber clips into sidearms or each individual bullet into weapons like shotguns and revolvers.
 Your stock equipment regardless of loadout includes a health injection syringe on your waist, radio on your left shoulder and tablet on your back.
 These tools help you revive downed teammates and contact distant teammates too far to use proximity chat.

-9. Until You Fall
+8. Until You Fall

 Mix the challenging combat of Dark Souls with a rogue-like, and you’ll get Until You Fall.
-With a satisfying gameplay loop, neon aesthetic and a banging synthwave soundtrack this is the VR game we had no idea we needed.
+With a satisfying gameplay loop, neon aesthetic and a banging synth-wave soundtrack this is the VR game we had no idea we needed.
 Equipped with dual-wielding weapons (sword, mace or knife) you’ll strike dodge and counter enemies to best them in battle.

 Sadly a majority of your time will be spent falling in battle.
 Each time you die provides you with new insight and upgrades.
 Ranging from maximum health to damage buffs, these upgrades can turn the tides of battle in your favor.
 Akin to playing one last round in the Civilization series, each successful run makes it difficult to put the game down.

 Difficult boss fights will undoubtedly drive you mad.
 Coming better prepared to a fight with improved gear and prevailing however is pure ecstasy.
-If you love the sweet torture of Soulsborne games, you’ll be playing Until you Fall.
+If you love the sweet torture of Soulsborne games, you’ll be playing Until You Fall.